MLA Rising Stars

-- Attendance at MLA'18 in Atlanta to meet program members and fellow Rising Stars is encouraged, but optional.
+- Attendance at MLA '22 to meet program members and fellow Rising Stars is encouraged, but optional.

-- Attendance at MLA'19 in Chicago to present your achievements is required.
+- Attendance at MLA '23 to present your achievements is required.

 Rising Star Applications

-- Online application form, including all supporting documentation, must be completed and all supporting documents uploaded no later than November 1.
+- The online application must be completed and all supporting documents uploaded no later than November 1.

-- A brief (one page) personal statement describing the applicant’s background, previous professional service, goals for MLA involvement, how applicant would benefit from the program, and potentially contribute to the group’s learning;
+- A brief (one page) personal statement describing the applicant’s background, previous professional service, goals for MLA involvement, how the applicant would benefit from the program, and potentially contribute to the group’s learning;

 - A current curriculum vitae or resume;

-- A letter of support from the applicant’s library director indicating support for time to participate in all aspects of the program and attendance at the annual meetings;
+- A letter of support from the applicant’s library director indicating support for time to participate in all aspects of the program and attendance at the annual conferences.

-The recipients will be notified in March before the annual meeting at which the project announcements will be made.
+The recipients will be notified in March.
 If there are no appropriate applicants, the association may elect not to run the program in a given year.